akbargherbal/prompt-engineering/META_PROMPTING/README.md

 In complex, multi-turn collaborations with Large Language Models (LLMs), the quality of the initial setup is critical.
 Manually creating and refining persona files and prompt templates for every new project is repetitive and inefficient.
 This violates the "Don't Repeat Yourself" (DRY) principle.

 The **META_PROMPTING** project solves this problem by creating an **Orchestration Engine**.
 This engine acts as a "factory" that manufactures bespoke, high-quality collaboration frameworks on demand, turning a manual, hours-long process into an automated, seconds-long one.
 It is a non-linear force multiplier for expert-level LLM interaction.
-For a deeper look into the guiding principles, see `docs/DESIGN_PHILOSOPHY.md`.

 ## How It Works: The Factory Analogy